adus/portal-documentation/_documents/stationmetadata.md

 ---
 title: "Station Metadata"
 ---
 The _/highways/api/stationmetadata_ end point returns station data for each individual station in the network.
-This information can be constrained within a dat range through the use of the start_date and end_date parameters.
+This information can be constrained within a date range through the use of the `start_date` and `end_date` parameters.
 By default, the data will be returned by this endpoint will be in JSON format.

 ## Parameters
 Stations Metadata takes the following Parameters